 Jesus is Superior in Song, vv 11-14

 Worship involves paying homage to one greater than oneself.
-An innumerable host of angels came and praised Jesus, verses 11-12.
-Every creature in heaven on earth and in the sea praised Jesus and the Father, verse 13.
-The four living creatures gave their approval to this worship scene, verse 14.
-The 24 elders fell down and worshipped, verse 14.
+An innumerable host of angels came and praised Jesus.
+Every creature in heaven on earth and in the sea praised Jesus and the Father.
+The four living creatures gave their approval to this worship scene.
+The 24 elders fell down and worshipped.

 Every created being is pictured as praising God and the Lamb.
 We should join this chorus and praise God.
-This is why our attitude concerning worship is so important.
-This is why our attitude in worship is so important.
-If we don’t praise him now, we shall praise him later (Phil.
-2:9-11).
+Therefore, our attitude concerning worship is so important.
+Therefore, our attitude in worship is so important.
+If we don’t praise him now, we shall praise him later (Philippians 2:9-11).

 Jesus is superior.

-The angels depict Jesus as worthy to receive so much (vv.
-11-12).
+The angels depict Jesus as worthy to receive so much.
 He is also worthy to receive your life.
 Won’t you give him your life?